Roshan-AWS-Personal/roshan-aws-personal.github.io/_ai-kb/03-Infrastructure as Code & Github OIDC.md

 title: "GitHub OIDC: From Static Keys to Short-Lived Roles"
 ---

-When I kicked off Project 2, I refused to ship another CI pipeline that depended on static AWS keys.
+When I kicked off Project 2, I decided to improve the security of my CI/CD by removing the dependency on my static AWS keys.
 I wanted **Terraform in charge** like Project 1—but with CI assuming **short-lived credentials via GitHub OIDC**.
 The result is cleaner security, tighter environment isolation, and a smoother deploy loop.

 ### **Enter OIDC (keep Terraform in charge)**